Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 5. Once you see the signal has completely disappeared and isn't coming back, press `Stop`

-6. SatDump will now begin autoprocessing the results, you can see the progress on the bottom and disable the autoprocessing in the settings if you want to tinker with the images yourself.
+6. SatDump will now begin autoprocessing the results, you can see the progress on the bottom (You can disable the autoprocessing in the settings if you want to tinker with the images yourself and don't want SatDup creating automatic images)

 7. Once it finishes processing, head to the `Viewer` tab and select the pass you decoded on the top left.